yangjichen/ExpCP/README.md

 1. Thanks to Hancheng Ge's work.
 The pyten they wrote provided great convenience for the realization of our work, because they realized the basic operation of tensors. https://github.com/hanchengge/Helios-PyTen

-2. Our contributions: pyten -> method -> ***BernoulliAirCP.py & PoissonAirCP.py & Neg_binAirCP.py***.It will be further optimized in the future and packaged in a file.
+2. Our contributions: pyten -> method -> ***BernoulliAirCP.py & PoissonAirCP.py & Neg_binAirCP.py***.It will be further optimized in the future and packaged in one file.